Ounceleopard/ATGS/README.md

 Air To Ground Scanner.
 Software to deploy on a drone for tracking targets using FLIR.

 Difference to the onboard software is that like a F-35 you can connect different drone feeds to map out a field.
-Smaller and faster drones can get closer to a target while, the "recon" drone fleet can map out the situation.
+Smaller and faster drones can get closer to a target while flying on autopilot with commands from the homebase.
 This is to allow a command like receiver or leader to have more situational awareness continuously.
+Meanwhile the tracking fleet can serve as overwatch and track human targets with FLIR at night and day.

 Mapping out targets using python ai for unmanned drone fleets.